Dinosaur (2000 film): Development

-George Scribner was selected as the director, and he was later teamed with Ralph Zondag as co-director.
-Storyboard artist Floyd Norman stated that Scribner envisioned the film "to be more than just a struggle for survival.
+George Scribner was selected as the director, and he was later teamed with Ralph Zondag.
+Zondag had previously animated for Sullivan Bluth Studios in Ireland, and was hired as a storyboard artist on Pocahontas (1995).
+Storyboard artist Floyd Norman described Scribner's version as being "more than just a struggle for survival.
 He wanted this dinosaur movie to have elements of fun and humor ...
 Our director wanted to explore the fun elements of dinosaurs, such as their size, shape, and texture.
 George also knew that since dinosaurs come in all sizes—what wacky relationships might I come up with?
 What funny situations might plague a critter of such massive size?"
+Scribner left the project to work at Walt Disney Imagineering, and Eric Leighton was hired as co-director.
+Leighton had previous experience as a stop motion animator for Colossal Pictures, ILM, Tippett Studio, and Henry Selick Productions.
+Leighton had been familiar with the project beforehand, stating he had read Green's 1988 treatment.
+Both Zondag and Leighton cited King Kong (1933) as an inspiration.